wilkens-teaching/info4940-s24/schedule.md

 * Final class meeting

 ## Finals week
-* Final report due on [date to be determined](https://registrar.cornell.edu/exams/spring-final-exam-schedule) by the Office of the University Registrar
+* Final report due on Thursday, 5/16/2024, at 4:30p.
+This due date has been set by the Office of the University Registrar and cannot be changed.